Introduction: Understanding Settlement Agreements in Legal Matters

 - Terms granting the lender the privilege of selling or liquidating your outstanding.

-- Clauses designed to restrict the right for you to call into question and dispute any errors included.
+- Clauses designed to restrict your right to call into question and dispute any errors included.

 - Language that is vague, excessively generic, or presumes an unbalanced and biased perspective.